 Revenue projections for fiscal year 2019 include additional projected revenues from fee adjustments for the General Fund.
-The fee schedule in the appendix includes a comprehensive list of fees for fiscal year 2019 which reflects changes to be implemented effective July 1, 2018.
+The fee schedule in the appendix includes a comprehensive list of the proposed fees for fiscal year 2019, reflecting proposed changes to be implemented effective July 1, 2018.

 Permit and fee revenues for fiscal year 2018 are projected to be \$2,598,620, which is 0.2 percent above the current budget and 18.1 percent above actual fiscal year 2017 revenues.
 The revenue increase over the prior year primarily reflects current levels of building and inspection activity along with significant non-recurring revenues associated with the construction of the Campbell Soup plant.
-Fiscal year 2019 revenue projections total \$1,947,600, reflecting continuation of the current levels of building and trade permit activity.
-There are minor adjustments for permit fees for currency converter permits and pawnbroker permits, and increases in fees for burial plot purchases.
+Fiscal year 2019 revenue projections total \$1,933,900, reflecting continuation of the current levels of building and trade permit activity.
+There are minor adjustments recommended to permit fees for currency converter permits and pawnbroker permits.